 Swamp Milkweed

-A strong tea made with the whole plant was given to stimulate the kidneys.
-The Chippewa and Haudenosaunee used swamp milkweed stem fibers to make a strong, multipurpose cordage (rope).
-Medicinally, the plant, especially the root, was used widely as a kidney and urinary aid, cathartic, diuretic, and emetic.
+The Chippewa and Haudenosaunee twined swamp milkweed stem fibers into a multipurpose cordage.
+Medicinally, the plant (especially the root) was used widely as a kidney and urinary aid, cathartic, diuretic, and emetic.

 Poisonous